NorimaConsulting/training-and-onboarding/README.md

 An introductory Project Repo for new hires using the React (JS/TS), Hasura, Postgres stack.
 As such, it should contain lots of instructions, examples, and best practices.

+## Getting Started

+When using this as a tutorial project check out [The Machine Setup](docs/machine_setup_get_started_task.md) doc for ensuring your setup formats code correctly and you can get some practice with

+Check out the [Documentation Folder](docs) for tips, tricks, and useful resources!
 ## Goals

 Learning without Tech Debt